tm-craggs/year1-notes/Databases/Online Course Notes/8 - Basic Queries.md

 ORDER BY can take numerous arguments.
 ORDER BY course, student_id will sort by course first, then any with the same course will then be order by student_id

-LIMIT - Sets a limit on how many rows can be returned
+LIMIT - Sets a limit on how many rows can be returned IN - You can pass in a list of values

+WHERE name IN ('Tom', 'Lee', 'Luca') will return if name is in this list